Melanie Fiona: 2007–2010: The Bridge

 Entrepreneur Steve Rifkind discovered and signed Fiona to SRC Records and Universal Motown through Title 9 Productions in 2007.
 She went on to tour with Kanye West in his Glow in the Dark Tour Prior to completing her debut album, Fiona met with recording artist Jay-Z and his friend Tyty.
 She played them some of her music and was then signed to be managed by Roc Nation.
 She released her debut album, The Bridge, in June 2009, which has sold 248,000 copies in the United States.
 Beyond Race Magazine ranked Fiona among "50 Emerging Artists" of 2009.
 Several singles were released from the album, including "It Kills Me", which topped the Billboard Hot R&B/Hip-Hop Songs chart for 10 weeks and earned her a Grammy Award nomination at the 52nd Grammy Awards for Best Female R&B Vocal Performance.
 Other singles that were released were "Sad Songs" was released in April 2009 in the UK only as a digital download, with the reggae-tinged songs "Somebody Come Get Me" and "Island Boy" as B-sides.
 "Sad Songs" did not chart in the UK.
 "Give It to Me Right" was the first official single from The Bridge.
-The song peaked at #41 in the UK but failed to chart on the Billboard Hot 100 in the US.
-It did, however, reach #57 on the U.S. Billboard Hot R&B/Hip-Hop Songs chart and at #41.
+The song peaked at No. 41 in the UK but failed to chart on the Billboard Hot 100 in the US.
+It did, however, reach No. 57 on the U.S. Billboard Hot R&B/Hip-Hop Songs chart.

 "Monday Morning" charted in Switzerland and Poland at number 1 and in Austria at number 5.
 It was released as the third U.S. single, however, "Bang Bang" was sent to radio as the second Canadian single for Canadian top 40 & hot AC play.
-Due to "Priceless" not being released in Canada, "Monday Morning" will serve as the fifth single in Canada due to hot adult contemporary radio station CKZZ-FM (Virgin Radio 953) in Vancouver having the song on its playlist.
+Due to "Priceless" not being released in Canada, "Monday Morning" served as the fifth single in Canada, due to hot adult contemporary radio station CKZZ-FM (Virgin Radio 953) in Vancouver having the song on its playlist.
 "Ay Yo" was released as the fourth official single from The Bridge, according to Fiona's website and Twitter.
-The music video premiered on April 12, 2010.
-"Priceless" will be the fifth U.S. single due to airplay on urban adult contemporary stations.
-Due to "Priceless" not being released in Canada, "Monday Morning" will be released to Canadian stations as the fifth single, even though "Monday Morning" appeared as the third American single.
+The music video for the song premiered on April 12, 2010.
+"Priceless" would be the fifth U.S. single, due to airplay on urban adult contemporary stations.
+Due to "Priceless" not being released in Canada, "Monday Morning" was released to Canadian stations as the fifth single, even though "Monday Morning" appeared as the third American single.
+The album spawned six singles including "It Kills Me", which landed at number 47 on the top 100 charts and reached the top spot on US R&B chart.

 Fiona participated in "We Are the World 25 for Haiti" to benefit after the 2010 Haiti earthquake.
-She began touring with Alicia Keys as an opening act on The Freedom Tour in 2010.
+She also began touring with Alicia Keys as an opening act on The Freedom Tour in 2010.